CoinWeek Ancient Coin Series by Mike Markowitz …..

 The obverse image closely follows late Roman imperial coin portraiture.
 The Latin reverse inscription, DE VICO LUNDONIAE, surrounding an eight-petaled flower, translates “from the trading post of London.”
 Weighing 4.33 grams, 20 mm in diameter and about 85% gold, the coin’s denomination is a mancus, from the Arabic manqush, a fractional unit of weight.
 This was probably a presentation piece, intended to rival a similar issue of the contemporary Frankish ruler, Charlemagne.

 Anglo-Saxon coinage continued in England until the last Saxon king, Harold Godwinson, was killed in battle at Hastings in 1066.

 Collecting the Anglo-Saxons

 “Those who wish for certainty in history and who like to feel the ground firmly under their feet are best advised to study some other period.”
 (Campbell, 29)

 As you might expect, Anglo-Saxon coins are mainly found in England, although hoards have been found in Scandinavia, Russia, and even Italy (carried by Christian pilgrims to Rome).
 They usually appear first in the inventory of major British dealers and auction houses.
-The growing popularity of metal-detecting as a legal hobby in the UK means that new discoveries are continually being made, such as a spectacular recent hoard of five thousand tenth and eleventh century silver pennies.
+The growing popularity of metal-detecting as a legal hobby in the UK means that new discoveries are continually being made, such as a spectacular recent hoard of five thousand 10th- and 11th-century silver pennies.